 In addition, the WCEF has also supported scholarship programs with Bastyr University, the United Negro College Fund and the American Indian College Fund.
 We also provide cash contributions to our local fire department, the Jefferson County Fire District.

-Like most natural food companies, PINES also contributes to Vitamin Angels.
+Like most natural food brands, PINES also makes gifts to Vitamin Angels.
 Unlike other natural food brands, Pines has also taken a strong stand against the use of petrochemical plastic.
 We feel it is wrong for many reasons to package foods in plastic.
-We are the only company to follow the growing and harvesting standards of The Father of Wheatgrass as well as his packaging standards.
-His packaging standards involved using only amber glass bottles with special metal caps.
+We are the only grower to follow the growing and harvest standards of Charles Schnabel, The Father of Wheatgrass, as well as his package standards.
+His package standards involved using only amber glass bottles with special metal caps.
 That is the only kind of packaging that can remove the oxygen for each bottle.
 That safeguard protects green super foods from the oxidation that devitalizes similar products in plastic containers.
 Some plastic brands use oxygen absorbing packets, which do not work because plastic is porous.
 Our products are available at leading natural food stores or through a shopping cart on this website.

 Our Logo Reflects Our Goals

 PINES chose the pine tree as our logo because it reflects our philosophy.
 That’s because a global symbol of the peace found in nature is the pine tree.
 We are proud to have fulfilled and to continue to fulfill our mission of more than 40 years ago.

 Starting in 1976, more than 100 individuals invested an average of $200 each.
 Those small investments helped PINES and the WCEF become a reality.
-These investors supported our efforts not because of an expectation of a large financial return but because they believed in our values.
-Even so, they have also shown a good return on their investments.
+These people gave support not because they expected a large return but because they believed in our values.